From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 Get the recipe: Spanish-style prawns

-Chunks of sweet potato may not be the most obvious thing to add to your pasta but this healthy recipe is just delicious!
+Chunks of sweet potato may not be the most obvious thing to add to your pasta but this low calorie lunch is just delicious.
+Low-fat natural yogurt and reduced fat cheese make the base of the sauce.

 Get the recipe: Sweet potato pasta

 This chunky tortilla is a meal in itself.
 Squeezing its way onto the list at 199 calories per portion.
-A peppery rocket salad would make a lovely accompaniment would increase your 5-a-day count!
+A peppery rocket salad would make a lovely accompaniment would increase your five-a-day count.

 Get the recipe: Butternut squash and spinach tortilla